-Longboard vs cruiser deck shape
+Longboard vs cruiser: shape

-That’s another thing with mini-cruisers : they are so small (close to skateboard size) and lightweight that you can do soft tricks on them as you cruise around the city, such as kick flips, kick turns, hopping on or off curbs.
+That’s another thing with mini-cruisers : they are so small (close to skateboard size) and lightweight that you can do tricks on them as you cruise around the city, such as kick flips, kick turns, hopping on or off curbs.

 See this post for more about the different longboard shapes.

-Longboard vs cruiser mount type
+Longboard vs cruiser: truck mount

-The way a board’s trucks are mounted onto a deck greatly affects how the board rides when cruising.
-Most mini-cruisers are topmount, meaning the trucks are bolted underneath the deck.
+The way a board’s trucks are mounted on the deck greatly affects how the board rides when cruising.
+Most cruiser longboards and mini-cruisers are topmount, meaning the trucks are bolted underneath the deck.

 Top mount also means less stability at speed because of higher center of gravity.

-Longboard vs cruiser wheels
+Longboard vs cruiser: wheels

-Most importantly, wheels on a cruiser are usually on the soft size, with durometers between 78A and 82A.
+Most importantly, wheels on a cruiser are usually on the soft side, with durometers between 78A and 82A.
 Soft wheels are better for cruising because they help absorb shocks, particularly on uneven terrains, and offer better traction when carving.

-Wheels on a full-size longboard used for cruising are typically bigger, starting at 70mm.
+In comparison, wheels on a full-size longboard used for cruising are typically bigger, starting at 70mm.
 Distance pushing longboards can run wheels up to 85mm provided the deck has enough wheel clearance – this is generally the case in boards 40″ or longer, or shorter boards with bracket setups (e.g. Gbomb push/pump setups).

 Bigger wheels roll faster, which is part of the reason why longboards can get to higher speeds.
 Like mini-cruisers, most longboards fit for cruising run softer wheels for good grip and better cushioning on rough terrain.
 Freeriding and freestyling require harder wheels for sliding.

-Longboard vs cruiser trucks
+Longboard vs cruiser vs skateboard

 So to recap, what’s the difference between a cruiser and a longboard, and which to choose?
 A cruiser is great for riding short distances in crowded or congested areas.
 It’s small, lightweight, easy to carry around and take with you everywhere.
-A cruiser is not so well suited for traveling far or for riding very fast.
+A cruiser is not so well-suited for traveling far or for riding very fast.

 A longboard is more stable and comfortable for pushing long distances and for riding downhill at higher speeds.
 It can have a much wider turning radius than a cruiser though, is generally longer, heavier and more cumbersome to log around and store.

 Both cruisers and longboards can be used for freestyle, depending on the type of tricks you do.
-Some cruisers are good for bowl riding, while longer boards with kicks are suited for stepping tricks / dancing.
+Mini cruisers are good for bowl riding, while longer boards with kicks are suited for stepping tricks / dancing.
 If you’re into heavier freestyling, however, consider getting a street deck or a “hybrid” longboard.